Newpoki/poc-demo-ut/README.md

 TODO:!

-- Add test for add and subtract reducers
 - Fix APP and cypress test for simple view
 - Fix APP and add cypress tests for advanced view